 According to "The Baronetage of England" in that year, "Galfridus (Latin for Geoffrey) Miles (Knight) had his seat at Northcote, in the parish of East Down in Devonshire (north of Barnstable, Devon), and that John Fritz-Galfrid (Fritz meaning the son of) held divers lands there, and in the hundreds (a subdivision of a shire which had its own court) of Witheridge, North Tauton, Black Torrington, etc. He changed his name to John Northcote.
-Galfrid de Northcote (John's son) lived in 1188, and held lands in Colstan, in the Witheridge hundred.
-According to the family history written by my grandfather in 1978, based upon the family tree provided by a genealogist in the 1960s, "John Fritz Galfrid came from Normandy to Devonshire in the town of Northcote.
-He became known as John de Northcote."
+Galfrid de Northcote (John's son) lived in 1188, and held lands in Colstan, in the Witheridge hundred."
+According to the family history written by my grandfather in 1978, based upon the family tree provided by a genealogist in the 1960s, Galfridus came from Normandy to Devonshire in the town of Northcote.
+He became known as Galfridus de Northcote.
 So it appears that this story starts with the same ancestors.
 Galfridus is my 27 times great grandfather.

 One note about the family name.
 The spellings were phonetic so

 varied considerably according to what the registrar heard.
 Northcote is interchangeable with Northcott and many other variations...kind of like names recorded for immigrants arriving at Ellis Island.
 Furthermore, last names were not considered a family name, but a description...either where the person was from, what his trade was, or his position, etc. It wasn't until 1390 with the imposition of the Poll Tax, which was to be paid by every person, that last names came into use to ensure that everyone had a unique name.
 Very few individuals had a middle name.
-The Herald Visitation document from 1570 that confirms the coat of arms and claim to aristocracy for the family uses Northcott for each male descendent in the family tree.
+The Herald Visitation document from 1620 that confirms the coat of arms and claim to aristocracy for the family uses Northcott for each male descendant in the family tree.